Dust Dynamics in AGN Winds: A New Mechanism For Multiwavelength AGN Variability

 In addition to that, we caution that our findings are sensitive to both the physical size of the line-of-sight/spatial resolution and the temporal resolution of our simulations.
 When considering observations, the thickness of the line-of-sight is limited by the size of the emitting region, i.e. the angular size of the AGN disk.
 Therefore to validate our choice of an infinitesimally narrow line-of-sight for our calculations, we consider the size of the AGN disk relative to the size of the torus.
-An AGN of luminosity $\rm 10^{46} erg/s$ with a disk emitting black-body radiation peaking in the near-UV regime with effective temperature of $\rm \sim 10^4 K$ will have a radius, $\rm R_{d}$ of order $\rm R_d \sim \sqrt{L/4 \pi \sigma_{SB} T^4} \sim 3 \times 10^{-2} pc$, where $\rm \sigma_{SB}$ is the Stefan-Boltzmann constant.
+An AGN of luminosity $\rm 10^{46} erg/s$ with a disk emitting black-body radiation peaking in the near-UV regime with an effective temperature of $\rm \sim 10^4 K$ will have a radius, $\rm R_{d}$ of order $\rm R_d \sim \sqrt{L/4 \pi \sigma_{SB} T^4} \sim 3 \times 10^{-2} pc$, where $\rm \sigma_{SB}$ is the Stefan-Boltzmann constant.
 Therefore for torus of radius $\sim \rm 1.1 pc$, an infinitesimally narrow line-of-sight would be a reasonable approximation to an observationally limited line-of-sight.
+However, there have been cases where the continuum emission region has been resolved in the UV/IR waveband \citep{leighly2019z}.

-Regarding the timescales of the variability predicted by our analysis, we note that the shortest timescales we can resolve are limited by the temporal resolution of our output simulation snapshots ($\sim$ years), therefore we are not resolving variability on all human observable timescales, and would expect that there would still be variability due to the RDIs on shorter timescales than those reported in this work.
-In addition, we note that we expect that the variability that arises due to the RDIs would be much faster than that predicted by an occulatation model.
+Regarding the timescales of the variability predicted by our analysis, we note that the shortest timescales we can resolve are limited by the frequency at which we output our snapshots ($\sim$ years), therefore we are not resolving variability on all human observable timescales and would expect that there would still be variability due to the RDIs on shorter timescales than those reported in this work.
+In addition, we expect that the variability that arises due to the RDIs would be much faster than that predicted by an occultation model.